relaycoder/relaycode/docs/FEATURES-ROADMAP.md

+#### should be no type of any/unknown

 #### VERIFY: add -y tag in `relay git commit y` also add y to more necessary another commands

-#### useful action buttons in system notifications
+#### VERIFY: useful action buttons in system notifications

 #### make the codebase highly radically significantly DRY for super less code. all without causing features breaks and regressions

-#### make the codebase highly DRY for super less code. refactor algorithm to be more efficient. all without causing features breaks and regressions
+#### ✅ DONE: make the codebase highly DRY for super less code. refactor algorithm to be more efficient. all without causing features breaks and regressions

 #### DONE: made many changes , see in command `relay log` . then make sure the program is programmatic api friendly. because I think too many un exposed api necessary